synthesizer-project/synference/docs/CONTRIBUTING.md

 ## Debugging C development

-If you are writing C extensions for SBIFitter you can include debugging checks and optionally activate them using the `WITH_DEBUGGING_CHECKS` preprocessor directive.
+If you are writing C extensions for synference you can include debugging checks and optionally activate them using the `WITH_DEBUGGING_CHECKS` preprocessor directive.
 To use this wrap the debugging code in an ifdef:

 ```
 #ifdef WITH_DEBUGGING_CHECKS